xiaojie-zhou/CS239-Visual-Accessibility/Prototype/README.md

 ### Running
 ```
-flask run
+python app.py
 ```
-Ideally, the backend should be running on http://localhost:5000
+Ideally, the backend should be running on http://localhost:5001

 *may take a while for the first time*
 #### Unless error, skip to the frontend section to run the frontend.